Kalamazoo, Michigan: Industrial design

 In 2014, Newell Rubbermaid established a global product design center in Kalamazoo, consolidating fifteen global design units at a single location within the Western Michigan University Business Technology and Research Park.
 The Business Technology and Research Park is also home to design firm TEKNA Solutions.
 In 2015, Kalamazoo-based landscape design and manufacturing firm Landscape Forms, Inc., received five National Design Awards.

 Research and economic development

 The W. E. Upjohn Institute for Employment Research, a nonpartisan, not-for-profit research organization, has operated in Kalamazoo since its establishment in 1945.
-The Institute conducts research into the causes and effects of unemployment, and measures for the alleviation of unemployment.
-The Institute also publishes Business Outlook for West Michigan, a quarterly journal that provides economic analysis and forecasts on the West Michigan economy.
+The institute conducts research into the causes and effects of unemployment, and measures for the alleviation of unemployment.
+The institute also publishes Business Outlook for West Michigan, a quarterly journal that provides economic analysis and forecasts on the West Michigan economy.

-The Fetzer Institute promotes and funds holistic solutions to everyday problems.
-It was founded by John Fetzer, a broadcasting magnate and former owner of the Detroit Tigers and WKZO radio and television in Kalamazoo.

 The economic development organization Southwest Michigan First was established in Kalamazoo in 1999, with a focus on community capitalism.
 The organization was recognized as a Best and Brightest Company to Work For in 2013, and has received Fast Company commendations for innovative strategies to improve the economy.
 In 2015, two members of Southwest Michigan First were selected for Development Counsellors International's "2015 40 under 40," top 40 young economic developers in the United States.